 Assumptions have to be made however in respect of future interest and debt management expenses rates.
-In light of current interest rate expectations, it's assumed that the interest rate on the Consolidated Loans Fund will initially rise fairly gradually but will rise more sharply in the later part of the 25 year period.
+In light of current interest rate expectations, it's assumed that after a couple of flat years the interest rate on the Consolidated Loans Fund will initially rise steadily but will rise more sharply in the later part of the 25 year period.
 The interest rates assumed are detailed on the face of Appendix 1 attached.